Data Breach Threats

 What are stealer logs?

 Stealer logs are a serious threat to individuals and organizations alike.
-These logs, compiled by malicious software like Redline and Raccoon, contain sensitive data stolen from compromised devices.
+These logs, compiled by Infostealers like Redline and LummaC2, contain sensitive data stolen from compromised devices.
 This data can include browser history, cookies, visited websites, installed software, and even user information.

 Stealer Logs present a significant risk because they can be exploited or sold by Initial Access Brokers (IABs) to orchestrate various attacks, including ransomware, social engineering, and Remote Access Trojans (RATs).